cyrilchim/Adaptive-Gibbs-Sampler/README.md

 AMCMC(R_density = example_logdensity, logdensity = 1, dim = dim, N = N)
 ```

-However, a much faster algorithm is achieved if a C++ density is supplied.
+However, a much faster performance is achieved if a C++ density is supplied.
 A template file is provided in [template.hpp](../master/examples/template.hpp).
 You have to specify at least one function of the template class, say, log-density function:
 ```C++
 double gaussian::logdensity(vec theta)
 {
   return -1./2*dot(theta.t()*Q,theta);
 }
 ```
 Precision matrix `Q` should be specified in the constructor.

-It could be read from a file.
-Various examples can be found [here](../master/exampes) for
+For various examples follow [this](../master/exampes) link.